 With all-purpose flour:

 - This can be done right in the slow cooker.
-This method works best if you’ve cooked the ribs on high because you’ll have a good simmer going on.
+This method works best if you’ve cooked the ribs on high because you’ll already have a good simmer.
 One disadvantage is that your sauce will be lighter in color.

-- When there are about 45 minutes to go, remove 1 cup of the braising liquid.
-Let it cool for 15 minutes and mix in 1/3 cup all-purpose flour and whisk until smooth.
+- When there are about 45 minutes left, remove 1 cup of the braising liquid.
+Let it cool for 15 minutes, then mix in 1/3 cup all-purpose flour and whisk until smooth.

 - Add it to the slow cooker in 1-2 tablespoon increments around the meat in various places, stirring well until it’s incorporated.
 Don’t just drop the whole thing in at once.

-- If you’ve cooked the ribs on low, you’re better off using cornstarch as opposed to flour because getting the slow cooker up to a higher simmer will take a while.
+- If you’ve cooked the ribs on low, you’re better off using cornstarch than flour because getting the slow cooker up to a higher simmer will take a while.
 Cornstarch needs higher heat to thicken.
 An advantage of using cornstarch is that it doesn’t change the color of your gravy.
-A disadvantage is your gravy will be gelatinous when cooled.
+A disadvantage is your sauce will be gelatinous when cooled.

-- Add it to the gravy/sauce in the saucepan, bring to a boil and cook until it thickens.
+- Add it to the gravy/sauce in the saucepan, bring it to a boil, and cook until it thickens, then pour the mixture over the beef short ribs on the platter.

 The third (and my secret way):

-- Use Ultra Gel (Affiliate Link): It’s pricier than flour or cornstarch, but I’ve been using it for years in my personal chef business and you can’t go wrong!
+- Use Cornaby’s E-Z Gel (Affiliate Link): It’s pricier than flour or cornstarch, but I’ve been using it in my personal chef business and I love it!
 It’s gluten-free, taste-free, does not affect the color and you can thicken hot or cold liquids just by sprinkling it on.

 Then….